Article Badge Image

 Some robo-advisors will design your portfolio for you based on your answer to questions it asks.
 These questions help the software determine your goals, needs, and risk tolerance.

-These robo-advisors give you some flexibility when it comes to choosing your investments, but they'll still handle the menial processes of purchasing the investments for you.
+Other robo-advisors give you a choice of portfolios and let you pick the one you like.
+These robo-advisors give you some flexibility when choosing your investments, but they'll still handle the menial processes of purchasing the assets for you.

 Finally, some robo-advisors let you design your portfolio down to the individual securities you hold.